 Texas does not have a state personal income tax.
 The Texas Legislature has replaced the Texas franchise tax on corporations and LLCs with a novel business entity tax called the "Margin Tax," which is imposed on all business entities other than general partnerships wholly owned by individuals and certain "passive entities."
 Essentially, the calculation of the Margin Tax is based on a taxable entity's, or unitary group's, gross receipts after deductions for either (x) compensation or (y) cost of goods sold, provided that the "tax base" for the Margin Tax may not exceed 70% of the entity's total revenues.
 This "tax base" is apportioned to Texas by multiplying the tax base by a fraction of which the numerator is Texas gross receipts and the denominator is aggregate gross receipts.
-The tax rate applied to the Texas portion of the tax base for 2014 is 0.975% for all taxpayers, except a narrowly defined group of retail and wholesale
+The tax rate applied to the Texas portion of the tax base for all taxpayers is 0.975% through December 31, 2015 and thereafter 0.75%, except that a

-15 Id. at 206.
+15 Id. at 418.

 Federal and state taxation of an entity and its owners for entity income is a major factor in the selection of the form of entity for a particular situation.
 Under the United States ("U.S.") Internal Revenue Code of 1986, as amended (the "IRC"), and the "Check-the-Box Regulations" promulgated by the Internal Revenue Service ("IRS") (Treasury Regulations §§ 301.7701-1, -2 and -3), an unincorporated business entity may be classified as an "association" taxable as a corporation subject to income taxes at the corporate level ranging from 15% to 35% of taxable net income, which is in addition to any taxation which may be imposed on the owner as a result of distributions from the business entity.
-Business Entities Paper, supra note 4, at 31-36.
+Business Entities Paper, supra note 4, at 11-18.
 Alternatively, the entity may be classified as a partnership, a non-taxable "flow-through" entity in which taxation is imposed only at the ownership level.
-Although a corporation is classified as a partnership a corporation for IRC purposes.
-Id. at 100-101, 134-138.
+Although a corporation is classified only as a corporation for IRC purposes, an LLC or partnership may elect whether to be classified as a partnership a corporation for IRC purposes.
+Id. at 313, 348-352.
 A single-owner LLC is disregarded as a separate entity for federal income tax purposes unless it elects otherwise.
-See id. at 135.
+See id. at 349-350.